-“In 1982, the term “service design” was coined by Lynn Shostack.
-It was proposed that a business should develop a “service blueprint” which details the processes within a company and how each process interacts with other processes.”
+“In 1982, the term “Service Design” was coined by Lynn Shostack.
+She proposed that a business should develop a “service blueprint” which details the processes within a company and how each process interacts with other processes.”

 Lynn Shostack later wrote an article for the Harvard Business Review which evangelized service design methodology and the service blueprint.

 For the purposes of digital product and software practices, the Service Blueprint is an applied process chart which holistically dissects a particular operational workflow, product offering, business structure, or the like.
 The blueprint is always mapped from a people perspective providing empathy and shared understanding of the user, business, technical, and support actions for process steps, all in one easy to digest chart.